 The transfer is made for the following purposes: connecting the data subjects with the data exporter through the services provided by the data importer.

 Categories of data

-The personal data transferred concern the following categories of data: Any information which the data subject may provide during registration or on their curriculum vitae including name, home address, birthday/age, nationality, work permit, phone number, email address, education, photograph, leisure activities, and sensitive data.
+The personal data transferred concern the following categories of data: Any information which the data subject may provide during registration or on their curriculum vitae including name, home address, birthday/age, nationality, work permit, phone number, email address, education, career interests, and sensitive data.

 The personal data transferred may be disclosed only to the following recipients or categories of recipients: employees of the parties, the two corporate parties, the data subject whose information is being transferred, any bodies to meet legal requirements